Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. The user wants to easily understand the main purpose of the site and learn more about the organisation.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+        1. Upon entering the site, users are greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Across the top is an easy to access menu that is fixed in place on scroll.
-        2. The main points are made immediately on the front page as to the sites purpose nd what is offered.
+        2. The main points are made immediately on the front page as to the sites purpose and what is offered.
-        3. The user read more details by clicking through to the Tours page and subsequently the Contac Us page.
+        3. The user view more details by clicking through to the Tours page and subsequently the Contact Us page.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    2. The user wants to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to be fluid and never to entrap the user.
+        1. The site has been designed to be fluid with easy navigation.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. As the user scrolls down through the page or any page the useer is still ale to immediately access the menu options to navigate the site.
+        2. As the user scrolls down through the page or any page the user is still able to immediately access the menu options to navigate the site.
         3. The Contact page allows the user to use a number of methods to contact the organisation.
         3. On the Contact Us Page, details are offered of tours and there is a form to submit for more details.